FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 ### 1. Prerequisites

-- You have successfully completed Nextflow pipeline runs with both Fusion and plain S3.
+- You have successful executions of your Nextflow pipeline(s) with both Fusion and plain S3.
 - You have access to the Seqera Platform workspace with the completed runs.
 - You have access to an AWS cost and usage report (CUR) in parquet format, containing cost information for your benchmarking runs with the resource labels we have set up with you.

 ### 2. Overview
-To compile an interactive report comparing your plainS3 and Fusion runs, we will utilize a the [nf-aggregate](https://github.com/seqeralabs/nf-aggregate) pipeline developed by Seqera.
-This pipeline will fetch the detailed report logs for your runs directly from Seqera Platform using [tw cli](https://github.com/seqeralabs/tower-cli) and generate a report using [Quarto](https://quarto.org/), an open-source publishing system, similar to RMarkdown in R.
+To compile an interactive report comparing your plainS3 and Fusion runs, we will utilize the [nf-aggregate](https://github.com/seqeralabs/nf-aggregate) pipeline developed by Seqera.
+This pipeline will fetch the detailed report logs for your runs directly from Seqera Platform using the [tw cli](https://github.com/seqeralabs/tower-cli) and generate a report using [Quarto](https://quarto.org/), an open-source publishing system, similar to RMarkdown in R.

-Since this is a containerized Nextflow pipeline all you have to do is specify a samplesheet with the workflowIDs, the workspaces you performed your runs in and a grouping assignment for each run (plain S3 / Fusion).
-You can find a template samplesheet with the following content in `nf_aggregate_samplesheet.csv`.
+This containerized Nextflow pipeline requires a samplesheet that includes the workflow IDs, the workspace names where you runs were executed, and the grouping assignment for each run (either 'plain S3' or 'Fusion').
+A template for the samplesheet is available in `nf_aggregate_samplesheet.csv`.

 ```
 id,workspace,group